Limited Time, Unlimited Flavor

 The flavor profile of Starbucks Mexico Chipas is noted as being sweet with notes of milk chocolate and cinnamon.
 Online reviews indicate it having a complex character- a well-balanced body, moderate acidity, chocolaty and nutty notes with faint herbal hints.
 However, Starbucks Mexico Chiapas appears to be a bit of a wild card, with reviewers describing a variety of different notes.

 Alternatives: For those who have missed out on this unique roast, Koffee Kult also offers a Mexican Chiapas bean.
-Koffee Kult's Mexican Chiapas is a medium roast with lemony notes, but additionally has hints of peanut butter and milk chocolate.
-Fresh Roasted Coffee also offers a single-origin Mexican Chiapas that receives 4.3/5 stars on Amazon.
+Koffee Kult’s Mexican Chiapas is a medium roast with lemony notes, but additionally has hints of peanut butter and milk chocolate.
+Fresh Roasted Coffee also offers a single-origin Mexican Chiapas that receives 4.3/5 stars.
 The flavor profile for theirs is unique- trading the chocolaty notes for hints of brown sugar, cherry, cashew, and pear instead.
 The unifying factor between all three is the nutty flavor that is present.

 Peet’s Kenyan Nyeri